Save A hearty, comforting chowder featuring sweet corn and tender potatoes in a creamy broth. Perfect for a budget-friendly dinner or side dish.

 Calories: 265, Total Fat: 8 g, Carbohydrates: 43 g, Protein: 6 g

-Pin it This chowder makes a comforting meal on its own or paired with crusty bread.
+This chowder makes a comforting meal on its own or paired with crusty bread.
 It comes together quickly and is sure to satisfy everyone at your table.

 Frequently Asked Questions